The startup business framework has 10 sets of components.

 Some companies have published a set of decision-making principles.
 A famous example is Bridgewater Capital (a $150 billion investment fund).
 Ray Dalio, the founder, has published many of his beliefs in the book “Principles”.

-A value proposition is the customers’ perception of value.
+A value proposition is the ecosystem members’ perception of value.
 This perception can be influenced by facts, emotions, family and friends, social media, etc.

 • The value the company enables its customers to achieve.